• Home

 Our dedicated Access Activator collaborates closely with artists to gather general accessibility details for each show.
 Important details about the show’s lighting, sound, sensory information, participation and content are available for each show.
 By providing this information, we aim to help you make informed choices, so that you can tailor your festival experience to match your unique preferences and needs.

-Some shows also have a visual guide which provides very detailed and specific information, including a visual story which breaks down everything that happens in the show with pictures.
-This guide can help you decide if the show is right for you or your child or prepare them for the experience.
+Some shows also have a visual story which provides very detailed and specific information, including everything that happens in the show with pictures.
+A visual story can help you decide if the show is right for you or your child or prepare them for the experience.

 • Who is in the show?